William Ewart Gladstone: Early life

 William Gladstone was educated from 1816 to 1821 at a preparatory school at the vicarage of St. Thomas' Church at Seaforth, close to his family's residence, Seaforth House.
 In 1821, William followed in the footsteps of his elder brothers and attended Eton College before matriculating in 1828 at Christ Church, Oxford, where he read Classics and Mathematics, although he had no great interest in the latter subject.
 In December 1831, he achieved the double first-class degree he had long desired.
 Gladstone served as President of the Oxford Union, where he developed a reputation as an orator, which followed him into the House of Commons.
-At university, Gladstone was a Tory and denounced Whig proposals for parliamentary reform.
+At university, Gladstone was a Tory and denounced Whig proposals for parliamentary reform in a famous debate at the Oxford Union in May 1831.
+On the second day of the three-day debate on the Whig Reform Bill Gladstone moved the motion:

+That the Ministry has unwisely introduced, and most unscrupulously forwarded, a measure which threatens not only to change the form of our Government, but ultimately to break up the very foundations of social order, as well as materially to forward the views of those who are pursuing the project throughout the civilised world.

+Gladstone's 45-minute speech made a great impression on those present and his Amendment carried 94 votes to 38.
+Among those impressed was Lord Lincoln, who told his father the Duke of Newcastle about it, and it was through this recommendation that the Duke offered Gladstone the safe seat of Newark which he then controlled.

 Following the success of his double first, William travelled with his brother John on a Grand Tour of western Europe.

 Although Gladstone entered Lincoln's Inn in 1833, with intentions of becoming a barrister, by 1839 he had requested that his name should be removed from the list because he no longer intended to be called to the Bar.